 A medical facility is a place for people to get care.
-All too often things disturb the smooth flow of healthcare to patients.
+All too often, things disturb the smooth flow of healthcare to patients.
 Delays happen due to appointment scheduling that is out of sync with the flow of the staff and doctors, doctors getting pulled off track performing non doctor tasks, and information not being readily available.
 In today's environment of increased demand, increasing cost and reimbursement not keeping pace, it is more important than ever to have efficient flow systems to maximize the doctors` time and eliminate the delays in providing care.

-Our speaker, Larry Brooks, is an architect, president of Practice Flow Solutions and widely known as an expert in improving the flow patterns of medical practices.
+Our speaker, Larry Brooks, AIA, is an architect and president of Practice Flow Solutions and widely known as an expert in improving the flow patterns of medical practices.
 Larry’s 26+ year career has specialized in helping private practices and institutions improve the flow and delivery of their healthcare services.
 The expertise Larry has developed during his focused career has allowed him to help thousands of doctors increase the number of patients they see and calm flow patterns of their practices to improve the quality of work life for the doctors and staff, all while improving the experience for the patient.

 • Identify obstacles impeding the patient flow of your office.